-Candidates who intend to receive contributions from others for their campaign, must file a Candidate Intention Statement, Form 501.
+Candidates who intend to receive contributions from others for their campaign, must file a Candidate Intention Statement, Form 501 with the Los Angeles County Registrar-Recorder/County Clerk's Office (Not the Secretary of State's Office).

 (Gov. Code § 85200)

-Candidates who anticipate receiving less than \$1,000 in contributions and spending less than \$1,000 during the entire calendar year, exclusive of the cost of a candidate statement, if paid from personal funds, may reduce their filing obligation by filing a Form 470, Candidate and Officeholder Campaign Statement-Short Form by October 5, 2006.
-No further statements need be filed for this election unless the \$1,000 threshold is reached.
-(Gov. Code § 84206)
+Candidates who anticipate receiving less than one thousand dollars (\$1,000) in contributions and spending less than one thousand dollars (\$1,000) during the entire calendar year, exclusive of the cost of a candidate statement, if paid from personal funds, may reduce their filing obligation by filing a Form 470, Candidate and Officeholder Campaign Statement Short Form by September 27, 2007.
+No further statements need be filed for this election unless the one thousand dollars (\$1,000) threshold is reached.